karisigurd4/DocumentLab/Documentation/QueryLanguage.md

 CustomerNumber: Text(Customer nu || Cust n) Right [Text]
 ```

-## Using the OR operator on text types and captures.
+## OR operator on text types and captures.

 Sometimes you'll find that a pattern's predicates aren't sufficient to define across varying documents.
 You might want to extend those using the logical or operator.